Updated for 2020

 For those that want to try skating outdoors, check out our 11 favourite places to skate in Banff National Park!

 This is one of the most popular hikes in Banff.
 Seriously, it’s insanely busy… but for good reason.
-It’s easy and you get some cake at the end!
-(Click the link to learn more about the Big Beehive Hike)
+The Lake Agnes Teahouse is easy to reach and you get some cake at the end!

 37. Rent a canoe